 To gain this accessibility in the case of blind or visually impaired users, we need to build a bridge towards communication and information.
-For such purpose, acoustic signals have been developed, as well as movie and video description methods, technical aids, audio-guides...
+For such purpose, acoustic signals have been developed, as well as movie and video description methods, technical aids, audio guides...
 All the measures considered necessary to help blind people to cope by themselves.

-How activate TalkBack
+How to activate TalkBack

 This useful option for Google's operating system that manages to bring technology to a group of people that already has to avoid enough barriers in their daily life can be easily activated: